EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## Ultra96 Setup:

 1. The most important part, for this solution, will be the use of the Ultra96 which is Xilinx and 96 boards' latest board.
-In this project we will take maximum advantage of the board in addition to its linux operating system, to perform software acceleration by creating hardware modules on the Ultra96's FPGA.
+In this project we will take maximum advantage of the board in addition to its linux operating system, to perform hardware acceleration by creating hardware modules on the Ultra96's FPGA.

 1.1.
 Download the operating system for the Ultra96:
-The operating system that comes by default in the SD card of the Ultra96, is a system based on PetaLinux.
+The operating system that comes by default in the SD card of the Ultra96 is PetaLinux.
 It caused many problems for us due to its inability to install packages using the "apt-get" command.
-The command was essential for the correct installation of some packages that we would be using later, therefore we settled to use another operating system that Xilinx offers from its official sources: Pynq.
+The command was essential for the correct installation of some packages that we would be using later, therefore we settled in using another operating system that Xilinx offers from its official sources: Pynq.
 And here it is:

 - Link: http://avnet.me/ultra96_pynq_sd_image
 - Link: Documents in the Wiki: D.